Natural Resources

 Floods have been, and continue to be, a destructive natural hazard in terms of economic loss to the citizens of Arkansas.
 Since 1978, flood insurance policy holders have received over $154 million in claim payments.
 The real cost to the State is much more since most of the State’s flood-prone property owners do not have flood insurance.

-The NFIP is a Federal program created by Congress and administered by the Federal Emergency Management Agency to minimize future flood losses through sound, community-enforced building and zoning ordinances.
+The NFIP is a Federal program created by Congress and administered by the Federal Emergency Management Agency (FEMA) to minimize future flood losses through sound, community-enforced building and zoning ordinances.
 Additionally, the NFIP provides access to affordable, federally backed flood insurance protection for homeowners, renters and business owners.

 Participation in the NFIP is based on an agreement between local communities and FEMA that states that if a community will adopt and enforce a floodplain management ordinance to reduce future flood risks to new construction in flood-prone areas, the Federal Government will make flood insurance available within the community as a financial protection against flood losses.
 Currently, 424 Arkansas communities participate in the NFIP.